 watamu, kenya: Watamu is a village on the coast of Kenya that is surrounded by both tropical forests and beaches.
 AKA a pretty sweet spot to spend a week or two if you’re into that kind of thing (*raises hand*).
 There are numerous lodging options, from hotels to full-scale resorts, and you can snorkel or just hang at Turtle Bay.
 You can also spend time at the Gede Ruins, an overgrown twelfth century Swahili village.

 Aruba: Aruba has pretty much any kind of lodging experience you want.
 All-inclusive?
 They’ve got it.
 Standard hotel?
 Yep.
 Adult-only resorts?
 Of course.
-The island is known for being quite safe, and since it’s only nineteen miles long, you can definitely see it all.
+The island is known for being quite safe, and since it’s only nineteen miles long, you can literally see it all.

 san juan del sur, Nicaragua: If you’ve been looking for an excuse to finally learn how to surf, take yourself and your partner to San Juan del Sur, Nicaragua.
 The beaches are gorgeous and the waves are not too scary for beginners.
 Treat yourself to a private tree house in Playa Maderas, and when you’re all beached out, head to Granada for city exploring, dancing, and cheap beer.

-affordable us honeymoon destinations
+affordable us honeymoon IDeas

 Savannah, Georgia: If there is one U.S. city that is at (or very near) the top of every “affordable U.S. honeymoons” list, it’s Savannah, Georgia.
 And guys, the reasons why are legit.
 Savannah is gorgeous.
 Overflowing with Spanish moss and soul food, exploding with art and craft beer, and adjacent to the Atlantic, the city is the perfect get-away for two who are looking to keep it light, romantic, and relatively inexpensive.